zombocom/maildown/README.md

 <% end %>
 ```

-This is needed because markdown by default treats indentations as a blockquote.
-Which is why it's not the default.
-If you enable this setting you'll need to use backticks to indicate a blockquote.
+If you want to use a code block, you can use backticks instead of indentation:

     ```
-    This is a block quote using backticks
+    This is a code block using backticks
     ```

-## Verify Installation
+This feature is really hacky, and based off of removing whitespace before lines (via regex 🙀).
+So if you need beginning whitespace preserved in any area, this feature will not work for you.

-Once you've got a file named `.md.erb` in your mailer directory, I recommend verifing the format in your browser in development using a tool such as [mail_view](https://github.com/basecamp/mail_view).
-You can toggle between html and text at the top to make sure both look like you expect.
+In the future I hope to have a better way of doing this, but for now it's all you get.

 ## Configure Markdown Renderer